-Many patients ask us when they should replace old implants.
-The truth is, problem-free implants do not really need to be replaced.
-If your implant is saline, and if the size of the breast is normal, then the implant is intact.
+Many patients ask us when they should replace their implants with new implants.
+The truth is that problem-free implants do not really need to be replaced.
+If your implant is saline and the breast size and shape are normal, then the implant is intact.
 As the implant gets older, the chance of rupture gets higher, so it's good to put a plan in place in case the implant ruptures unexpectedly.
-If the saline implant does rupture, it releases the saline fill into the body.
-The saline is a common sterile IV solution used for rehydration, so it is not a cause for concern.
+If the saline breast implant does rupture, it releases the saline fill into the body.
+The saline is a common sterile IV solution used for rehydration and is similar to salt water, so it is not a cause for concern.
 If your implants are twenty years old and still intact, come in for a consultation to discuss a replacement plan.
-Think first if you want to increase the size, decrease the size, or consider complete removal.

-There are actually fifty or more different types of silicone breast implants, all filled with different types of silicone, that have been approved by the FDA over the years, many of them since recalled 1.
+There are actually fifty or more different types of silicone breast implants, all filled with different types of silicone or silicone gel, that have been approved by the FDA over the years, many of them since recalled.
 All silicone implants over twenty years old should be replaced, as they are at high risk for rupture.

 Soon after a breast implant is placed, the body forms a natural layer of scar tissue around it called the capsule.
-While ruptured implants can sometimes sit harmlessly in the capsule, the silicone of an older, gel-type implant will become incorporated into the capsule when ruptured (intracapsular rupture), and can travel outside of the capsule and into the lymph nodes (extracapsular rupture) 2.
-Newer implants should also be replaced if they are ruptured, or if the implant style has been recalled.
-Textured implants, specifically the Allergan 410 implant, carry a tiny but real risk of Breast-Implant-related ALCL (BIA-ALCL) and should also be replaced sooner than later.
+While ruptured implants can sometimes sit harmlessly in the capsule, the silicone of an older, gel-type implant will become incorporated into the capsule when ruptured (intracapsular rupture), and can travel outside of the capsule and into the lymph nodes (extracapsular rupture).2 Newer implants should also be replaced if they are ruptured, or if the implant style has been recalled.1 Textured implants, specifically the Allergan 410 implant, carry a tiny but real risk of Breast-Implant-related anaplastic large cell lymphoma (BIA-ALCL) which is a type of lymphoma (not breast cancer) and should also be replaced sooner than later.
 The capsule should be checked and possibly removed at the same time.